AltisourceLabs/ecloudmanager/ecloud-manager-ear/README.md

 ### Starting the server from Maven

-MongoDB server should run on `localhost` port `27017` (default MongoDB port) After [full project](../) build run the following command from this sub-project :
+MongoDB server should run on `localhost` port `27017` (default MongoDB port) After [the whole project](https://github.com/AltisourceLabs/ecloudmanager) build completed run the following command from this sub-project :

     mvn wildfly:run